 At this point, I recall Fr.
 Arrupe who used to speak very strongly about the option for the poor.
 He came up with a triple response which - consciously or unconsciously - used the Biblical terms of the many and the few.
-The idea is that God cares for be his co-operators to care for the many.
+The idea is that God cares for the many, but he chooses the few to be his co-operators to care for the many.
 Arrupe put it this way

-All lesuits have to work for the poor
+All Jesuits have to work for the poor